StackPath: MaxCDN

 NetDNA, LLC was founded in 2009 as a content delivery network (CDN) with a focus on enterprise customers.
 The company was founded by David Henzel and Christopher Ueland in Los Angeles.

 In 2010, NetDNA partnered with Wowza to launch the HDDN.com brand, a CDN for streaming video.

 By 2010, the MaxCDN brand was created as a simpler CDN for both small and large businesses.
 MaxCDN, LLC operated as a division of NetDNA, LLC.

 In 2011, Ben Neumann was CEO of NetDNA.
 In 2011, NetDNA completed a funding round with Chelsea Management in Los Angeles.

 In 2013, NetDNA rebranded the company and its services as MaxCDN, conslidating other services such as HDDN.com under the same name, with the original NetDNA enterprise service rebranded as MaxCDN Enterprise.

 MaxCDN was acquired by StackPath in 2016.

+StackPath announced on June 12, 2024 that it would close all products and liquidate all assets.

 Divestitures

 In 2019, StackPath sold its VPN lines of business, including IPVanish (acquired as part of the Highwinds Network Group) and Encrypt.me (the new brand of Cloak), to J2 Global.

-In August 2023, Stackpath sold its CDN line of business (primarily approximately 100 select enterprise customer contracts as well as other assets) to Akamai following its decision to cease its content delivery network operations.
+In August 2023, StackPath sold its CDN line of business (primarily approximately 100 select enterprise customer contracts as well as other assets) to Akamai following its decision to cease its content delivery network operations.
 The transaction did not include the acquisition of StackPath personnel or technology.